Saturday, September 19, 2009

 Nurturing Love and Respect

 4. Don't compare yourself or your partner with others.
-This will only make you miserable.
+This will only make you and them miserable.
 Accept that you did not marry the other person and did marry your spouse (if you are married).
 Accept your partner for who he or she is and make a commitment to love them regardless.
-Even if your relationship or marriage is 10 times harder than other marriages, if you stick it out and do the work needed you will be 10 times better for it.
-You will grow immensely as a result and you be will able to help others as a result.
+Even if your relationship or marriage is 10 times harder than other marriages (sometimes we tell ourselves this), if you stick it out and do the work needed you will experience a shift and movement towards healing.
+You will grow immensely as a result and you be will be able to help others as well with your new found wisdom regardless of outcome.
 (If you are in an abusive relationship or there is infidelity going on you may want to consider getting professional help or separation).

-5. Never imply wrongness or blame each other.
-This is hard to do but a key to a grace-based relationship.
-Make an agreement to never blame or imply wrongness of the other and if you do that you will quickly accept responsibility for it.
+5. Never imply wrongness of other or blame each other.
+This is hard to do but key to a grace-based relationship.
+Make an agreement to never blame or imply wrongness of the other and if you do quickly accept responsibility for it.
 If you make a statement that implies wrongness you can be accountable by saying this: "I am deeply saddened that I said something that implied wrongness because this is not what I want to do.
 I really want to express my feelings and needs and not judgements and blame."

 PHOTO CAPTION: "Photo Courtesy Photos8.com."